-However, the plot of Pride & Prejudice turns on another characteristic habit of English gentlemen: Darcy does not deign to reveal why he dislikes Wickham.
-Darcy will not condescend to explain himself.
+However, the plot of Pride & Prejudice turns on another characteristic habit of English gentlemen: Darcy does not deign to explain his past dealings with Wickham.
 His reticence has consequences: too late, Darcy realizes that Wickham has prejudiced the mind of the woman he loves against him.
 Stung, he writes Elizabeth a long letter.
-Elizabeth tells her sister Jane about Darcy's revelations about Wickham's character.
-They never imagine that Wickham would go after their sister Lydia.
+After realizing she misjudged Darcy and Wickham, Elizabeth tells her sister Jane.
+They both decide to keep the whole matter to themselves, as Darcy would wish, and to preserve Wickham's character -- after all, he's leaving town anyway.

 As Janeites will recall, when Elizabeth learns that Darcy was a witness to Wickham's forced marriage to Lydia, she writes to her aunt, begging for an explanation.
-Mrs. Gardiner explains that Darcy took the blame for what happened.
+Mrs. Gardiner explains that Darcy took the blame for Wickham's seduction of Lydia.

 Now we get to the crux of the matter.
 As Mrs. Gardiner explains: "He generously imputed the whole to his mistaken pride, and confessed that he had before thought it beneath him to lay his private actions open to the world.
 His character was to speak for itself.
 He called it, therefore, his duty to step forward, and endeavour to remedy an evil which had been brought on by himself."